vanamayaswanth/Chain-of-Verification/README.md

 ## Note

 '''
-purely reflecting the langchain docs fix bug and improvemnt
+purely reflecting the langchain docs fix bug and improvement

+'''